edgedb/edgedb-python/docs/api/asyncio_con.rst

         Set the new connection arguments for this pool.

         :param str dsn:
+            If this parameter does not start with ``edgedb://`` then this is a :ref:`name of an instance <edgedb-instances>`.

-            Connection arguments specified using as a single string in the following format:
+            Otherwise it specifies a single string in the following format:
             ``edgedb://user:pass@host:port/database?option=value``.

         :param \*\*connect_kwargs: